Kang Cho-hyun

 Kang Cho-hyun (Korean: 강초현; born October 23, 1982) is a South Korean sport shooter.
 She won the silver medal in 10 m air rifle in the 2000 Summer Olympics in Sydney.

 Early life and education

 Kang was born on 1982 in Daejeon, as the only daughter of Kang Hee-gyun and Kim Yang-hwa.
 Her father, Kang Hee-gyun, served in the 2nd Marine Division ('Blue Dragon Division') of the South Korean Marine Corps during the Vietnam War.
-He lost both his legs to shrapnel from a Viet Cong grenade during the war and suffered from osteomyelitis, and died on July 1999.
-She entered the Department of Physical Education at Korea University on November 2001 and graduated with Bachelors in Physical Education.
+He lost both his legs to shrapnel from a Viet Cong grenade during the war and suffered from osteomyelitis, and died in July 1999.
+She entered the Department of Physical Education at Korea University in November 2001 and graduated with Bachelors in Physical Education.

 Sports career

 Kang started her shooting career in 1995, when she was a student at Yuseong Girls' Middle School in Daejeon.